divyanshsoni31/spotify-clone/README.md

 # Spotify-clone
-    This website is clone of the Spotify.
+    This website is a clone of Spotify.
-    This is not Perfact fully working and contain all the modles of spotify.
+    This is not a fully working model and contains all the modules of Spotify.
-    This web have limited songs and that songs you can play, pause and you can play previous and next songs.<br/>Thankyou for checking my project...
+    This web have limited songs and that songs you can play, pause and you can play previous and next songs.<br/> Thank you for checking my project...

 ## Tech Stack

-**Client:** React.js,Tailwind CSS
+**Client:** React.js, Tailwind CSS

 ## Run Locally